I’ve been involved in several MLM business and I tried to accomplish my dreams in the MLM Industry.

 Today I don’t have to worry about harassing my family and friends or worry about monthly auto-ship payments.

-When I was approached, it seemed like MLM was the only way to build a business from home.
+When I was approached, it seemed like the MLM business opportunity was the only way to build a business from home.

 When I started to research, I realized there are other avenues I could take where I don’t need my own product to sell or sell a particular product that these MLM businesses want you to sell.